Imaginativeone/MonkeysPaw/Notes.md

 ## The Monkey's Paw Story
 "What was that you started telling me the other day about a monkey's paw or something, Morris?"

-"Nothing," said the soldier hastily.
+- "Nothing," said the soldier hastily.
 "Leastways, nothing worth hearing."
 "Monkey's paw?" said Mrs. White curiously.

-"Well, it's just a bit of what you might call magic, perhaps," said the sergeant-major off-handedly.
+- "Well, it's just a bit of what you might call magic, perhaps," said the sergeant-major off-handedly.
 His three listeners leaned forward eagerly.
 The visitor absentmindedly put his empty glass to his lips and then set it down again.
 His host filled it for him.
 "To look at," said the sergeant-major, fumbling in his pocket, "it's just an ordinary little paw, dried to a mummy."

-He took something out of his pocket and proffered it.
+- He took something out of his pocket and proffered it.
 Mrs. White drew back with a grimace, but her son, taking it, examined it curiously.
 "And what is there special about it?" inquired Mr. White, as he took it from his son and, having examined it, placed it upon the table.
 "It had a spell put on it by an old fakir," said the sergeant-major, "a very holy man.
 He wanted to show that fate ruled people's lives, and that those who interfered with it did so to their sorrow.
 He put a spell on it so that three separate men could each have three wishes from it."
 His manner was so impressive that his hearers were conscious that their light laughter jarred somewhat.
 "Well, why don't you have three, sir?" said Herbert White cleverly.

-The soldier regarded him in the way that middle age is wont to regard presumptuous youth.
+- The soldier regarded him in the way that middle age is wont to regard presumptuous youth.
 "I have," he said quietly, and his blotchy face whitened.
 "And did you really have the three wishes granted?" asked Mrs. White.

 "I did," said the sergeant-major, and his glass tapped against his strong teeth.
 "And has anybody else wished?" inquired the old lady.

+## Three Wishes
-"The first man had his three wishes, yes," was the reply.
+- "The first man had his three wishes, yes," was the reply.
 "I don't know what the first two were, but the third was for death.
 That's how I got the paw."
 His tones were so grave that a hush fell upon the group.

-"If you've had your three wishes, it's no good to you now, then, Morris," said the old man at last.
+- "If you've had your three wishes, it's no good to you now, then, Morris," said the old man at last.
 "What do you keep it for?"
 The soldier shook his head.
 "Fancy, I suppose," he said slowly.

-"If you could have another three wishes," said the old man, eyeing him keenly, "would you have them?"
+- "If you could have another three wishes," said the old man, eyeing him keenly, "would you have them?"
 "I don't know," said the other.
 "I don't know."

-He took the paw, and dangling it between his front finger and thumb, suddenly threw it upon the fire.
+- He took the paw, and dangling it between his front finger and thumb, suddenly threw it upon the fire.
 White, with a slight cry, stooped down and snatched it off.
 "Better let it burn," said the soldier solemnly.

-"If you don't want it, Morris," said the old man, "give it to me."
+- "If you don't want it, Morris," said the old man, "give it to me."

+## Possible Comments About Fate
 "I won't," said his friend doggedly.
 "I threw it on the fire.
 If you keep it, don't blame me for what happens.
 Pitch it on the fire again, like a sensible man."
 The other shook his head and examined his new possession closely.
 "How do you do it?" he inquired.
 "Hold it up in your right hand and wish aloud,' said the sergeant-major, "but I warn you of the consequences."